 Skills from this degree

-- Gain a deeper understand of how and why people make the choices they do
+- Gain a deeper understanding of how and why people make the choices they do

-- Learn how influencing such choices is important across a variety of domains, from public policy (e.g., encouraging people to save for pensions), through industry (e.g., how to place a new product in the market), to individual behaviour (e.g., why people drink and eat too much).
+- Learn how influencing such choices is important across a variety of domains, from public policy (e.g. encouraging people to save for pensions), through to industry (e.g. how to place a new product in the market), and individual behaviour (e.g. why people drink and eat too much).

 - Develop a theoretical understanding of key models and results in behavioural economics and judgment and decision making